alexzhangs/aws-cfn-vpn/README.md

-Additionally, it's also deploying [shadowsocks-manager](https://github.com/alexzhangs/shadowsocks-manager) which is a web-based Shadowsocks management tool for multi-user and traffic statistics, support multi-node, creating DNS records and syncing IPs to name.com.
+Additionally, it's also deploying [shadowsocks-manager](https://github.com/alexzhangs/shadowsocks-manager) which is a web-based Shadowsocks management tool for multi-user and traffic statistics, support multi-node, creating DNS records, and syncing IPs to name.com.

 ## Services List